-Whenever you add a text element to your page, besides the "Sidebar Options", you also have a few "Panel Options" that you can use to customize your texts, headings etc.
+Whenever you add a text element to your page, besides the "Sidebar Options", you also have a few "Panel Options" that you can use to customize your texts, headings, etc.

-The new user interface of the editor lets you drag the panel from the upper-center part of the editor and place it wherever it is more suitable for you in the editor:
+The new user interface of the editor lets you drag the panel from the upper center part of the editor and place it wherever it is more suitable for you in the editor:

 Simply click on the dotted left side of the panel and then, drag and drop it to the desired position.
-After you have done this, the panel will remain on the place that you have dragged it to.
+After you have done this, the panel will remain in the place that you have dragged it to.

 This means that whenever you add a new text element or want to access the options to edit the already existing ones, the panel will appear again, where you have previously placed it.

 You can change the position of the panel anytime, with the drag & drop technique.

 All of these changes/updates will make the process of building websites with Thrive Architect a lot easier and more time-saving.

 If you have created your website using regular WordPress pages and not landing pages, then, not every above-mentioned option is available in the user interface of the Thrive editor.